Linear subspace

-In mathematics, and more specifically in linear algebra, a linear subspace, also known as a vector subspace is a vector space that is a subset of some larger vector space.
+In mathematics, and more specifically in linear algebra, a linear subspace or vector subspace is a vector space that is a subset of some larger vector space.
 A linear subspace is usually simply called a subspace when the context serves to distinguish it from other types of subspaces.

 Definition

-If V is a vector space over a field K and if W is a subset of V, then W is a linear subspace of V if under the operations of V, W is a vector space over K. Equivalently, a nonempty subset W is a subspace of V if, whenever w_{1}, w_{2} are elements of W and α, β are elements of K, it follows that αw_{1} + βw_{2} is in W.
+If V is a vector space over a field K, a subset W of V is a linear subspace of V if it is a vector space over K for the operations of V. Equivalently, a linear subspace of V is a nonempty subset W such that, whenever w_{1}, w_{2} are elements of W and α, β are elements of K, it follows that αw_{1} + βw_{2} is in W.

-As a corollary, all vector spaces are equipped with at least two (possibly different) linear subspaces: the zero vector space consisting of the zero vector alone and the entire vector space itself.
-These are called the trivial subspaces of the vector space.
+The singleton set consisting of the zero vector alone and the entire vector space itself are linear subspaces that are called the trivial subspaces of the vector space.

 Examples

 Example I

-Let the field K be the set R of real numbers, and let the vector space V be the real coordinate space R3.

-Take W to be the set of all vectors in V whose last component is 0.
+In the vector space V = R3 (the real coordinate space over the field R of real numbers), take W to be the set of all vectors in V whose last component is 0.

 Then W is a subspace of V.